 Jo Marsh.
 Owner and Winemaker Billy Button Wines.
 Alpine Region, Vic

-With a focus on alternate varietals, Jo produces an astounding array of wines, some in miniscule quantities.
+With a focus on alternate varietals, Jo produces an astounding array of wines, some in minuscule quantities.
 Working closely with local growers Jo has helped to breath new life into this tiny wine region, and shine a light on the breadth and depth of the grape varietal variation that we have in Australia.
 Jo follows no rule book, she believes in doing what’s best for the wine, polishing and perfecting, highlighting the fruit and sculpting the palate so the wine flows through the mouth with texture and interest.

 Choose a bonus bottle of either Billy Button Blanco or Rosso